spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/building-applications/oryx-presets.md

   - /docs/scos/dev/front-end-development/202212.0/oryx/oryx-presets.html
 ---

-The [presets package](https://www.npmjs.com/package/@spryker-oryx/oryx-presets.html) contains standard feature sets and resources that are used to create sample applications without writing [boilerplate](/docs/scos/dev/front-end-development/{{page.version}}/oryx/getting-started/oryx-boilerplate.html).
+The [presets package](https://www.npmjs.com/package/@spryker-oryx/presets) contains standard feature sets and resources that are used to create sample applications without writing [boilerplate](/docs/scos/dev/front-end-development/{{page.version}}/oryx/getting-started/oryx-boilerplate.html).
 Presets might be too opinionated to use for a production application, but they let you get started quickly.

 Presets are typically used to demonstrate or try out Oryx applications.
-In product applications, the boilerplate is set up in more optimized way, by leaving out the features that are not used.
+In production applications, the boilerplate is set up in a more optimized way, by leaving out the features that are not used.

 ## Dependencies